khalid-el-masnaoui/PHP-Notes/Tools/testing/README.md

 ### Acceptance testing

 Acceptance testing is the final stage of testing a product, especially software, to determine if it meets the specified requirements and is ready for delivery.
 It involves a formal evaluation, often by the customer or end-user, to ensure the product fulfills user needs and business requirements, and is functionally sound.
 Acceptance testing verifies the system as a whole against the original contract or specifications

+**Types of acceptance testing**

+- **User Acceptance Testing (UAT):**  The most common type, performed by the end-user to validate the software meets their needs.

+- **Operational Acceptance Testing (OAT):** Checks if the system is ready to operate and can be maintained in the production environment.
+This includes testing things like backup and restore procedures, and disaster recovery.

+- **Regulation Acceptance Testing (RAT):**  Verifies that the product complies with all relevant government rules and regulations.

+- **Alpha Testing:** An internal test of the software by a dedicated testing team or a small group of actual users, before it is released to the public.

+- **Beta Testing:** A form of acceptance testing that involves real users in their actual environments, but before the final release to the general public.